Zeneric09/Proper-Comic-2024/README.md

 [Proper Vegetation Retex](https://www.mixmods.com.br/2021/07/proper-vegetation-retex-vegetacao-com-texturas-hd/).

-REQUIRED FOR THE OPTIONAL MODS THAT USE TEXTURES:

-You need to download comicified versions of the optional mods' textures that are listed here on this very page if you want to use the optional mods (that use textures):
+You need to download adapted/comicified versions of the mods listed here, that use textures:

-[download optional comicified textures] - google drive.
+[download adapted/comicified textures for mods] - google drive.

-OPTIONAL RECOMMENDED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.
+RECOMMENDED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.

 all of mods that use textures listed below need to go in gtasa/modloader/proper comic hd stuff/ folder. skip replacing/overwriting (don't replace the files already in proper comic hd stuff folder).